Prepare well. Export successfully.

 But challenges such as these are no match for Swiss export enterprises.
 The same view is taken by the SME Study from Credit Suisse.
 It looked at trade barriers before COVID-19, which had risen significantly since the financial crisis and are likely to increase once again due to the coronavirus pandemic.
 "As a family-owned business, we have to adapt to the environment in which we operate, because we cannot change it," noted Adrian Steiner, CEO of coffee maker manufacturer Thermoplan, in the study.

 Good preparation is key for exporting from Switzerland

-For Swiss SMEs, however, there is a world of difference between exporting to Germany, the US, or China.
-Cultural specificities, customs regulations, sales platforms, marketing tools, as well as data protection and laws, are very different.
-Accordingly, companies are faced with different challenges.
+For Swiss SMEs, however, there is a world of difference among export customers in Germany, the US, and China.
+Cultural specificities, customs regulations, sales platforms, marketing tools, and data protection and privacy laws are very different.